Skip to content

 Section titled “A discount is applying when it shouldn’t”

-3. Check stacking mode — other discounts may be combining unexpectedly
+3. Check stacking mode on the Settings tab — other discounts may be combining unexpectedly.

-4. Use the cart simulator in the wizard to test with specific cart contents
+4. Open the rule in the wizard and use the Cart Preview right rail to test with specific cart contents.

 The Analytics tab may require the Pro version.
 Check which features are available in your current plan.